Cindy Bidar

 Leak #3: No Next Step on Thank You Pages

-So your new fan has opted in to your mailing list and is happily watching your awesome free video.
+So your new fan has opted into your mailing list and is happily watching your awesome free video.
 Well done!
 But…now what?

 Don’t just leave her hanging there with nothing else to do or learn.
 Give her the next best step, right now, while she’s fully engaged with you and your content.